aconitas/ms365-scriptcollection/tenant-basic-configuration/README.md

 - Microsoft.Online.SharePoint.PowerShell

 ## ToDo
+- Overview of changes the script do
-- Set-O365OrgVivaLearning: cmdlet not available but part of the powershell module?
+- Set-O365OrgVivaLearning: cmdlet not available but is part of the powershell module